kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 ## Adding Favicon References to the `head`

-To reference the manifest file and to generate required favicon sizes, let's update the `head` section of your site first.
+To reference the manifest file and to generate required favicon sizes, let's update the `head` section of the site first.

 In this example, we do this in a `src/layouts/index.astro` file, assuming this is then used as a layout in of your `src/pages/` files.
 Do this wherever your `head` info gets populated in your site.